 A key component to structuring a safe harbor reverse exchange is the formation of the disregarded entity to hold title to the parked property for the EAT.
 The EAT would form a pass-through Limited Liability Company, disregarded for federal income tax purposes from its sole member, the EAT.
 If the exchanger would like to acquire the interest of the EAT’s disregarded entity instead of the underlying parked property held by that disregarded entity, then the Exchanger or its advisor must advise QI and EAT in writing.

 EAT requires (in most cases) that a Phase I Environmental Site Assessment be performed on any and all properties contemplated to be parked with the EAT, prior to the EAT entity taking title.
-Said Phase I ESA must be completed in accordance with ASTM standards, be certified to the EAT entity and Legal1031 Holdings, Inc., and be performed within the proceeding six months from the anticipated date of acquisition by the EAT entity.
+Said Phase I ESA must be completed in accordance with ASTM standards, be certified to the EAT entity and Legal 1031 Eat Holdings LLC, and be performed within the proceeding six months from the anticipated date of acquisition by the EAT entity.